ksemk/DeliveryCarSimulator/README.md

 ## Acknowledgments
 Special thanks to the project contributors Maksym Zdanovich and [@defnotjustine](https://github.com/defnotjustine) for their significant roles in developing and analyzing the simulation model.
 Their expertise has been crucial in advancing the project's goals.

-This README provides a concise yet comprehensive overview of the project, ensuring that users can easily understand the purpose, set up, and utilize the simulation for their analyses or educational purposes.